PBPospisil/nhlDataAnalysisProject/README.md

 Error in model prediction is reduced by at least 50% with an alpha of 0.800.

 The scatter plot of alpha values for each season below illustrates convergence of the alpha coefficient.
-Because predicted TWP is largely dependent on GF/GA, alpha responds changes in GF/GA.
+Because predicted TWP is largely dependent on GF/GA, alpha responds to changes in GF/GA.
 This explains the decrease in the alpha convergence value for the 2016-2017 season, as GF/GA spikes by late 2015 into 2016.
 This could be explained by the added coach's challenge in 2015-2016, the purpose of which was partially to increase goals by limiting overturned goals.

 <p align='center'>
   <img src='https://user-images.githubusercontent.com/21959159/61100303-fb17e000-a422-11e9-9833-1f83fb49d187.png' alt='alpha-scatter' align='center' width='600' />